btc-vision/OP_NET/StateAwareParallelism.md

 ---

-### Ethereum vs. Bitcoin Block Size and Transaction Limits

-#### **Ethereum’s Block Limit and Transaction Processing**
-- **Block Size**: Ethereum doesn’t have a fixed block size in terms of bytes like Bitcoin.
-Instead, it uses a **gas limit** to determine how many transactions can fit into a block.
-Each block can contain a finite number of transactions based on their complexity and gas usage.
-- **Transaction Throughput**: Due to the gas limit, Ethereum’s block size fluctuates depending on the types of transactions.
-Complex transactions (e.g., smart contract executions) consume more gas, reducing the number of transactions that can fit into a block.
-- **Block Time**: Ethereum's average block time is around **12-15 seconds**.
-However, even with this relatively fast block time, Ethereum can only process about **15-45 transactions per second (TPS)**, depending on network conditions.

-As transaction flux increases (for example, during popular NFT drops or DeFi activity), Ethereum struggles with **congestion**.
-High-demand periods lead to skyrocketing gas fees and delays, as each block can only handle a certain number of transactions based on its gas limit.

-#### **Bitcoin’s Block Size and Transaction Handling**
-- **Block Size**: Bitcoin uses a **4 MB block size** (post-SegWit), which determines how many transactions can fit into a block.
-- **Transaction Throughput**: A typical Bitcoin block can handle around **2,000-3,500 transactions**, depending on the transaction type.
-With a **block time of 10 minutes**, Bitcoin’s throughput is around **3-7 TPS**.
-- **Handling Increased Volume**: Bitcoin, despite its lower TPS, experiences fewer issues with extreme congestion because of its simpler transaction structure.
-However, during periods of high activity, such as market spikes, the mempool can fill up, causing **confirmation delays**.

----

-### Example (Fractal): Sequential Processing Challenges in High-Throughput Chains

-Fractal, with its **30-second block time**, is designed for much faster block production compared to Ethereum or Bitcoin.
-However, due to the rapid block times, processing transactions sequentially introduces significant challenges:

-- **Block Size**: Fractal’s block size is variable but limited by the fast block times, meaning there’s less room to handle a high number of transactions per block compared to chains with longer block times.
-- **High Transaction Volume**: With a fast block time and the potential for a high volume of transactions, Fractal may experience **transaction bottlenecks** if transactions are processed one by one.
-- **Sequential Processing and Scalability**: Despite the fast block production, running transactions sequentially severely limits the number of transactions Fractal can handle in each block.
-As transaction flux increases, the system can become **congested**, and the potential transaction volume will outgrow the network's ability to process them in real time.

-Fractal’s fast block time (30 seconds) amplifies the need for more efficient transaction processing.
-Without parallel processing, Fractal could face severe **backlogs**, leading to increased latency and unutilized block space.

----

 ## Comparative Analysis

 This analysis compares **Ethereum** with various blockchains that could theoretically support **OPNet** (Bitcoin, Fractal, Litecoin, Bellcoin).
 The focus is on the challenges each chain would face when processing compute-heavy OPNet transactions, assuming they take **100ms to 250ms** to compute.